DavidJ1357/game/index.md

         // COLLISIONS BETWEEN BLOCK OBJECT AND PLAYER
         //--
         // Check for collision between player and block object
+// Check for collision between player and block object
 // Check for collision between player and block object if (
     player.position.y + player.height >= blockObject.position.y &&